 - They are effective deterrents against hostile takeovers

-- There is room for bargaining leverage and boards can choose not to enact such a strategy if the acquiring company is offering high enough bid or meeting conditions of the target firm.
+- There is room for bargaining leverage, and boards can choose not to enact such a strategy if the acquiring company is offering a high enough bid or meeting conditions of the target firm.

 - Extending the above point, target firms can get around 10-20% more from acquiring firms if a flip-over or similar strategy is in place.

-- Boards also buy some time for either finding a “white knight” or strategies which can benefit the target company.
+- Boards also buy some time to find a “white knight” or strategies that can benefit the target company.

 Weakness of Flip-Over Poison Pill